Liyuan-Chen-1024/elf-ai/apps/client/web/README.md

-# Jarvis Media Frontend
+# elfai Media Frontend

-This is the frontend application for Jarvis Media, built with React, TypeScript, and Material-UI.
+This is the frontend application for elfai Media, built with React, TypeScript, and Material-UI.

 ## Features